-Philadelphia Flyers as one major leap in what is becoming one memorable playoff run.
+Consider his dramatic effort in Game 3 of New Jersey's Eastern Conference semifinal victory over the Philadelphia Flyers as one major leap in what is becoming one memorable playoff run.

 After sitting out Game 2 with a lower-body injury, Kovalchuk returned to the Devils' lineup with a vengeance on Thursday before 17,625 at Prudential Center, scoring a goal and setting up two others to lead New Jersey to a 4-3 overtime victory.

 "I just wanted to be myself," Kovalchuk said.
 "I knew I felt good because I skate this morning and had no problems.
 I just wanted to fill into the lineup and do the right thing.

 "I feel a lot better than almost the whole first series [against the Florida Panthers] and then the first game of second series.
 I just want to say thanks to the trainers and doctors, and hopefully get even better every day."

 There was a sense from the opening faceoff, when Kovalchuk took the ice with linemates Travis Zajac and Alexei Ponikarovsky, this was going to be a game to remember.

 By Mike G. Morreale - NHL.com Staff Writer Limited in the regular season by an Achilles injury, Travis Zajac has become the Devils' most reliable offensive producer in the Stanley Cup playoffs.
 READ MORE ›

 It was Kovalchuk's sensational look to find Ponikarovsky late in the first overtime that led to the game-winner and sent the hometown faithful into a frenzy while giving the Devils a 2-1 lead in the best-of-seven series.